atom-community/zadeh/README.md

    * @param query A string query to match the dataKey of each candidate against.
    * @param options Options
    * @returns {Tree[]} An array of filtered trees.
 In a tree, the filtered data is at the last level (if it has
-   *   children, they are not included in the filered tree) */ filter(query: string, options: TreeFilterOptions = {}): Tree<DataKey, ChildrenKey>[]
+   *   children, they are not included in the filtered tree) */ filter(query: string, options: TreeFilterOptions = {}): Tree<DataKey, ChildrenKey>[]